-According to the U.S. Bureau of Labor Statistics (BLS), health information technicians were expected to see an employment increase of 15% between 2014 and 2024.
-An increasing number of medical procedures, tests and treatments being performed is a contributing factor to the faster-than-average employment growth.
+According to the U.S. Bureau of Labor Statistics (BLS), health information technicians were expected to see an employment increase of 11% between 2018 and 2028.
+An increasing number of medical procedures, tests and treatments being performed is a contributing factor to the much faster-than-average employment growth.
 Also contributing are the aging population and increase of number of cancer patients, stated the BLS.
-The BLS also reported that medical records and health information technicians' median annual wage was $37,110 as of May 2015.
+The BLS also reported that medical records and health information technicians' median annual wage was $40,350 as of May 2018.

 Medical record and health information technicians are not required to be certified, but some employers prefer to hire individuals who are certified, according to the BLS.
 Certification can be obtained through several organizations by passing an examination.
 Candidates who have graduated from a two-year health information technology program can obtain the Registered Health Information Technicians (RHIT) credential through the AHIMA by passing a written exam.
 Medical coders can also earn coding credentials through the American Academy of Professional Coders, Professional Association of Health Care Coding Specialists and the Board of Medical Specialty Coding.

 In the foreseeable future, employment opportunities for medical records technicians are projected to increase at a much faster rate than the national average for all occupations, while jobs for medical transcriptionists are expected to decline.
 Employers require that you hold a postsecondary certificate or degree to be hired.
 In addition, in order to enhance your employment and advancement possibilities, it's advisable to obtain any professional certifications available to you.